Aungsumi Sinha

 • Carry your medication (if you get cramps)

-Keep your medications handy, never forget them.
+• Keep your medications handy, never forget them.
 Same goes for soothing balms, ointments etc, whatever suits you best.

-Know your environment before you head there.
-Its always better to be safe than sorry. :)
+• Know your environment before you head there.
+It's always better to be safe than sorry.

+Ladies, when you are walking in the wild and you gotta go... well you gotta go in the wild.
+You probably won't have the privilege of a toilet at every hiking spot.
+It's vital to know how to spot the spot.
 If you are in a rocky terrain, this should be easy.
 Take cover behind a rock and stay away from the shrubs and the weeds.
-Your lady part will thank you.
 If you are in a terrain which is mostly grassland, pick a spot which is bare, if not, use your shoe to flatten out the surface.

-I understand that taking a shower is not always an option when you're hiking unless you have a river or waterfall nearby.
-If your campsite has a water supply, you can take full advantage of that otherwise wipes are your friend again.Wipe your underarms and other areas more often.
-This will get rid of the odor so you can start the day on a fresher note.
+Taking a shower is not always an option when you're hiking unless you have a river or waterfall nearby.
+If your campsite has a water supply, you can take full advantage of that otherwise wipes are your friend again.
+Wipe your underarms and other areas more often.
+This will get rid of the odour so you can start the day on a fresher note.

 If water is available and you're camping with a group of people for more than a day or two, it could be interesting to carry a shower cabin along.
 This gives privacy to shower/change etc.